Estimated reading time: 7 minutes

 The first type of Cryo treatment machine is a Cryosauna.
 The tube shape with your head sticking out.

 It is an advanced machine that evenly lowers the body temperature within one to three minutes after an individual enters the machine.

 A sizable number of clients, especially athletes, prefer nitrogen-based Cryosauna.
 The reason is its ability to lower the temperature to -140°C.

 The low temperature is claimed to be highly beneficial in sportspeople muscle recovery and pain relief.

 It helps reduce aches and improve stamina besides the quality of sleep post-first session itself.

 How does it work?

-A cryosauna is like a sun tanning bed, but it is kept upright.
-While the body stays inside the bed, the head stays out of the machine.
+A cryosauna is like a sun tanning bed but is kept upright.
+The head stays out of the machine while the body stays inside the bed.
 That is why it is also known as partial body cryotherapy.

 Cryosauna machines can accommodate a maximum of one person only and are filled with liquid nitrogen.
 Though the gas surrounds the neck downwards, it can still impact the head for maximum effect.

 Cryosauna is said to reduce the body temperature safely and increase adrenaline, endorphins, and oxygen supply.

-A Cryochamber is an enclosed room or chamber and uses a hybrid system that combines electricity and liquid nitrogen, nitrogen gas, or some other cooling power.
+A Cryochamber is an enclosed room or chamber that uses a hybrid system that combines electricity and liquid nitrogen, nitrogen gas, or some other cooling power.

 The low-temperature treatment can reduce inflammation and pain.

 It is said to provide benefits such as reduced joint inflammation, improved circulation throughout limbs, and higher energy levels.

 Further, unlike cryosauna, cryo chambers can support more than one individual at a given time.